Stoma Support Belt - Is Pooching Around Stoma an Issue?

 Looking at your pictures, I'd say not to worry.
 It's probably the adipose fat being concentrated by the compression of the belt.

-From Amazon, I bought Vashe wound wash, Silver alginate, and Hypafix dressing retension tape.
+From Amazon, I bought Vashe wound wash, silver alginate, and Hypafix dressing retention tape.
 Every night I poured the Vashe into the hole in my stomach.
 Let it sit for a minute.
 Then used a paper towel to blot up the excess Vashe.
-Silver Alginate is like a felt material.
+Silver alginate is like a felt material.
 I cut a piece that would fit into the hole.
 So, I carefully stuffed the alginate into the hole, then put a piece of gauze over the hole.
 Used Hypafix to cover it all.
 And every day, the hole got a little smaller.
-After 2 weeks, hole was closed.
+After 2 weeks, the hole was closed.
 About 2 months later, skin filled in the area where the hole was.

-When I travel outside of the US: I take my own syringes, Hypafix tape, Vashe, bandaid's, Silver Alginate, asprin, gauze, and plenty of Ostomy supplies.
+When I travel outside of the US, I take my own syringes, Hypafix tape, Vashe, band-aids, silver alginate, aspirin, gauze, and plenty of ostomy supplies.

 Rodr24